 A Man of Many Meats

-One of the first things that Kortney and Kenny learned about Garret was that he loves to cook, specifically barbeque.
+One of the first things that Kortney and Kenny learned about Garrett was that he loves to cook, specifically barbeque.
 It’s hard to miss.
 With a collection of barbeques in the backyard it was important to ensure he’d have an ideal grill space.
-Kenny took it upon himself to give Garret a space to grill all year round.
+Kenny took it upon himself to give Garrett a space to grill all year round.
 With a cement pad and overhead coverage, he can grill to his heart’s content without ever smoking out the house.

 A Space All Her Own

 Everyone needs a space all their own.
-While in the midst of renovations, Garret found the time to ask Kortney and Kenny for something special.
+While in the midst of renovations, Garrett found the time to ask Kortney and Kenny for something special.
 After five years of breast cancer treatments, he wanted Cara to have her own space where she could practice yoga and read.
 He wanted the space to be ‘a big hug for Cara’ and, with a little help from Kortney and Kenny, that’s exactly what she got.

 Some things are worth saving.
-The cabinets in Cara and Garret’s kitchen may not have worked for their space but they weren’t worthless.
+The cabinets in Cara and Garrett’s kitchen may not have worked for their space but they weren’t worthless.
 Kortney saw the usefulness in the old cabinets and rather than destroy them (as much fun as that can be) chose to save them.